‘Premature greying’ is defined as onset before age 20 in Caucasians or before age 30 in people of dark skin colour.

 It’s believed that Albert Einstein experienced severe (or absolute) Copper deficiency as his hair went white and he died from a cerebral hemorrhage – two risk factors associated with copper deficiency (Watts:1995).

 In a 2021 Harvard University study, Professor Ya-Chieh Hsu headed a research team into the effects of stress on scalp follicle hair growth (1).
-Hsu’s group also discovered how stress affects another type of stem cell in the hair follicle: the melanocyte stem cells that regenerate hair pigment.
+Hsu’s group discovered how stress affects another type of stem cell in the hair follicle: the melanocyte stem cells that regenerate hair pigment.

+The researchers found that stress activates the sympathetic nervous system and depletes melanocyte stem cells – leading to premature hair greying.
 The two findings together demonstrate that although stress has detrimental impacts on both hair follicle stem cells and melanocyte stem cells, the mechanisms are different.

 Stress depletes melanocyte stem cells directly via nerve-derived signals, while stress prevents hair follicle stem cells from generating new hairs indirectly via an adrenal-gland-derived stress hormone impact (2).